 by Bram Stoker

-Dr. Seward is the member of the Crew of Light (the group that fights Dracula) that we know the most about, simply because a lot of the novel is told from his point of view, from his journal entries.
-And his journal entries aren't all business—he doesn't stick strictly to his medical cases, but rather includes a lot of personal details about how broken hearted he is over Lucy.
-Sure, he's not the man Lucy chooses – she chooses Seward's friend, Arthur Holmwood.
+And his journal entries aren't all business—he doesn't stick strictly to his medical cases, but rather includes a lot of personal details about how brokenhearted he is over Lucy.
+Sure, he's not the man Lucy chooses: She chooses Seward's friend, Arthur Holmwood.
 But we never get to read Arthur's journal, so we don't really get to see things from Arthur's point of view.
-As a result, it's Jack Seward's broken hearted disappointment that really elicits our sympathy, not Arthur's.
+As a result, it's Seward's brokenhearted disappointment that really elicits our sympathy, not Arthur's happiness and then despair.